Widget targeting: triggers, page rules, visitor conditions, scheduling, and use cases

 If your site runs on Shopify, the + Add URL button offers preset options in addition to custom URLs.
 You can select Cart or Product pages and the corresponding URL patterns are added to your targeting settings automatically.

-The Display widget on section with Include and Exclude fields populated
+The Pages section with Include and Exclude fields populated

-The Display widget if section lets you narrow down which visitors see the widget based on their characteristics or behavior.
+The Visitor conditions section lets you narrow down which visitors see the widget based on their characteristics or behavior.
 By default, no filters are applied and the widget is shown to everyone.
 To add a filter, click + Add condition, choose a category from the tabs at the top of the panel, and select the condition you want to apply.
 Then choose an operator (is / is not, or match / does not match, in most cases) and select or enter the value.
-The audience targeting settings are only available on paid (Pro) plans and feature six groups of filters.
+The visitor conditions are only available on paid (Pro) plans and feature six groups of filters.

 Geo